Privacy Policy

 What personal data does Baltic collect from you?

-When signing up to Baltic or Baltic x Northumbria University Institute of Contemporary Art’s mailing list you will be asked for:
+When signing up to Baltic or Baltic Shop’s mailing list you will be asked for:

-When signing up to Baltic mailing list you will also be asked for your preferences to the following options:
+When signing up to Baltic mailing list you will also be asked for your preferences to communications messages and e-mails.

 What other data does Baltic collect?